 West Australian Ballet is the oldest Ballet Company in Australia with a rich history of beauty and excellence in dance.
 To preserve this history and create a lasting legacy the Company has established an Endowment Fund – a capital reserve, which will help provide a future income stream for the company through interest and dividends.

 Creating this Endowment is a milestone for the Company and an exciting step towards our bright future.
 We encourage all our supporters to consider the role they can play in creating a legacy for arts in Western Australia.

 Below we have compiled some of the most frequently asked questions regarding the Endowment.
-We encourage you to read these carefully and then contact us directly for further information.
+We encourage you to read these carefully and then invite you to contact us if you require further information.

 An endowment is an investment fund whose capital is invested and where only the interest or earnings on that capital are withdrawn from the fund.
 The capital balance comes from financial gifts and can increase over time as gifts are given.
 By preserving the capital, the fund is designed to support West Australian Ballet in perpetuity – forever.

 The Endowment is not a separate entity.
 Endowment gifts will be placed in a separate restricted account, so that these funds are protected and are not able to be used for annual programs.

 A constitution has been drafted, which spells out the purpose of the Endowment and the restrictions placed on the use of the funds.
 The Board of Directors have already approved and adopted this constitution.
 Only in extreme conditions may the funds be accessed (say, if the very life of the Company is in danger).

 Each year, earnings and interest will be earned through the investment of the Endowment funds.
 It is these earnings and interest which will help provide additional resources for the general operations of West Australian Ballet (such as dancer salaries, annual seasons), and specific projects (such as Young Artist Scholarships, Commissions and Access Programs).